Pat Torpey: Beginnings: 1983–1988

-Mr. Big: 1988–2002; 2009–2018
+Mr. Big: 1988–2002, 2009–2018

 Rise to fame

 While on tour with the Knack, Torpey was noticed by Billy Sheehan and Paul Gilbert, who were looking for a drummer for a new band.
-"I loved playing with The Knack but when Billy approached me I jumped at the chance."
+"I loved playing with the Knack but when Billy approached me I jumped at the chance."

 Mr. Big secured a recording contract with Atlantic Records but before the band started work on the first CD, Torpey was tapped to play drums with Robert Plant on his Now and Zen tour when Plant's drummer Chris Blackwell was injured.
 "Led Zeppelin was such a huge influence and the guys in Mr. Big knew what a fantastic opportunity it was and they gave me their blessing.
 'Communication Breakdown' every night, what a rush!!!"

-The band was initially successful in Japan, but achieved international stardom with the 1991 release of their second studio album Lean into It.
+Mr. Big band was initially successful in Japan, but achieved international stardom with the 1991 release of their second studio album Lean into It.
 This album featured the acoustic ballad "To Be with You" which received strong play on radio stations and MTV, rising to #1 on the Billboard Hot 100.
-For fourteen years Mr. Big toured the world, headlining as well as opening for Aerosmith, Rush, Bryan Adams, The Scorpions and others, garnering a reputation for their musicianship and live performances.
+For fourteen years Mr. Big toured the world, headlining as well as opening for Aerosmith, Rush, Bryan Adams, the Scorpions and others, garnering a reputation for their musicianship and live performances.